aqarios/luna-model/README.md

 ### Building the Documentation (Python)

 Currently not supported, you can fine the python documentation for the latest release online [here](https://docs.aqarios.com) as part of the `luna_quantum` documentation.

 > [!TIP]
 > The online documentation might not be up-to-date or complete.
-To get an exhaustive documentation of the Python API see [Building the Documentation (Rust)] and look at the dcoumentation of the AqModels Python Bindings (_`py_bindings`_).
+To get an exhaustive documentation of the Python API see [Building the Documentation (Rust)] and look at the dcoumentation of the LunaModel Python Bindings (_`py_bindings`_).

 ### Building the Documentation (Rust)